 Merino sheep were raised by the Shakers for their superior and abundant wool.

 |Baby Animals 2 (1.20 mb)

 Piglets, seen here napping after feeding time, will gain one pound per day in the first months of their lives.
 By next Spring they will likely have young of their own.

 |Shaker Suppers (705.89 kb)

 Offered in the fall, Shaker Suppers include a guided tour with a costumed interpreter, a Shaker-inspired menu served in the historic Brick Dwelling, and a program of Shaker music.

 |Solar Panel Installation (1.22 mb)

-A roof and ground installation of solar panels at the modern Visitors Center at Hancock Shaker Village will help defray energy costs and serve as part of the village’s interpretation of sustainable energy options, old and new.
+A roof and ground installation of solar panels at the modern Visitors Center at Hancock Shaker Village help defray energy costs and serve as part of the village’s interpretation of sustainable energy options, old and new.

 |Round Stone Barn (1.04 mb)